Skip to main content

 Here are the best ways to use self-service in your community:

 Automating community-level tasks used to worry on-site employees.
 Many felt that technology would be used to replace them.
 But since many communities are already lean on employees, automation has become a lifesaver.
 It lets employees make better use of their time and focus on face-to-face interaction with your residents.
-Highland Ranch REIT said in a recent call with analysts that its new technology offerings that automated many processes allowed it to cut its headcount by 30% and increase customer satisfaction scores by 24%!
+Highland Ranch REIT said in a call with analysts that its new technology offerings that automated many processes allowed it to cut its headcount by 30% and increase customer satisfaction scores by 24%!

 2. Devote more time to training